 - in Abaqus, there’s only a

-parameter while CalculiX also usesROT NODE
+REF NODEparameter while CalculiX also usesROT NODE(reason above) - both

-parameter used for coupling constraints. - rotational degrees of freedom are handled by
+REF NODEandROT NODEparameters require node numbers, not node set names.
+The same applies to theREF NODEparameter used for coupling constraints. - rotational degrees of freedom are handled by

-(its DOFs 1-3 are in fact DOFs 4-6) - Abaqus uses
+ROT NODE(its DOFs 1-3 are in fact DOFs 4-6) - Abaqus uses

-for pinned and tied nodes while CalculiX uses justNSET
+PIN NSETandTIE NSETfor pinned and tied nodes while CalculiX uses justNSET

 -